wrayfi/www/content/project/problem-description.md

 date: 2019-04-09T00:00:05-07:00
 draft: false
 ---
-### Problem we want to solve: We are answering the question why fi sucks?
+### Problem we want to solve

+We are answering the question why fi sucks?
 By creating a heat map of your wifi, you can test different router placements and find one that optimizes your connectivity.

 Importance: Faster internet connection promises impressive gains in productivity (HuffPost) Optimal router placement is a problem intriguing to gaming enthusiasts, business people and the average cal student.